nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 ## Nonparametric Language Generation

-I made [tiny-infini-gram](), an efficient unbounded n-gram implementation written in Go, in just 131 lines of code, with [Tiny Shakespeare]() as the dataset.
-The main reason to choose Go was because it already had an efficient [suffix array implementation]() in its standard library.
+I made [tiny-infini-gram](), an efficient unbounded n-gram implementation written in Go, with [Tiny Shakespeare]() as the dataset.
+The main reason for Go was because it already had an efficient [suffix array implementation]() in its expansive standard library.

-One thing I quickly noticed was that the above sampling method often led to output that was verbatim copied from the dataset.
-The Infini-gram paper defines a notion of sparsity: a sample is sparse if and only if there is exactly one match and one token to predict.
+**Observation**: One thing I quickly noticed was that the above sampling method often led to output that was **verbatim copied** from the dataset.

+The Infini-gram paper defines a notion of **sparsity**: a sample is sparse if and only if there is exactly one match and **one next-character to predict**.
+Choosing the only option leads to another sparse sample, creating a cycle.
+This cycle of sparse sampling results in verbatim copying from the dataset until it reaches the end.

-For example, let's take the text `First Citizen:\nBefo`.
+Let's take the text `First Citizen:\nBefo`.
 This appears exactly once in the dataset, with the next character being an `r`.
-If we append the `r` to the original text, we will see that this new version still has only exactly one match, with the next character being an `e`.
+If we append the `r` to the original text, we will see that this new version still has exactly one match, with the next character being an `e`.

 Continuing this process, we end up generating the rest of the document verbatim from this starting point.